NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

 ### Docker Terminology
 ******************************
-1. **Docker Client** is the primary way users interact with Docker.
-It accepts commands and configuration data from the user and communicates with the Docker daemon to execute those commands.
+1. **Docker Client** The Docker client (the docker command-line tool) is the primary way users interact with Docker.
+It accepts commands and configuration data from the user, then communicates with the Docker daemon by sending these commands via the Docker REST API.
+By default, communication occurs over a Unix socket file (usually /var/run/docker.sock) or via a network interface.
+The Docker CLI (docker command-line tool) is an executable program that communicates with the Docker daemon using the Docker Engine’s REST API, transmitted over HTTP.
+However, the CLI does not literally use the curl command; instead, it constructs HTTP requests programmatically within the executable and sends them to the daemon via a Unix socket (default for local communication) or a TCP port (for remote communication)
-2. **Docker Daemon** (dockerd) is a long-running program that manages Docker objects like images, containers, networks, and storage volumes.
-It listens for Docker API requests and processes them accordingly.
+2. **Docker Daemon** (dockerd) The Docker daemon (dockerd) is a long-running background process that manages Docker objects such as images, containers, networks, and storage volumes.
+It listens for Docker API requests through a Unix socket or optionally on a network port.
+The daemon carries out all requested actions, such as building, running, and managing containers.
+The Docker REST API and the Docker daemon are not separate applications; rather, the REST API is a part of the Docker daemon application.
+Specifically: The Docker daemon (dockerd) is a single application that runs as a background service responsible for managing Docker objects like containers, images, networks, and volumes.
+This daemon implements the Docker REST API internally.
+The **REST API is the interface exposed by the daemon** to accept commands and requests from clients such as the Docker CLI.
+When the Docker daemon listens for requests, it does so either on a Unix socket (default for local communication) or on a TCP/IP port (if configured for remote access).
+These endpoints expose the REST API.
+So, the REST API is essentially the interface mechanism inside the daemon application that clients communicate with.
+The Docker daemon (dockerd) is a single application process that runs as a background service on the Docker host machine.
+Inside this daemon application, the Docker REST API is implemented as the interface that listens for requests.
+By default, the Docker daemon listens for HTTP REST API requests on a Unix socket file (usually /var/run/docker.sock).
+This socket is a file-based communication endpoint on the local machine, not an IP address or port.
+When the Docker CLI executable runs commands, it builds HTTP requests according to the Docker REST API specification and sends them via this Unix socket to the daemon.
+The Docker daemon's REST API receives, parses, and processes these HTTP requests internally.
+After processing, the daemon performs the requested tasks—such as creating or starting containers, managing images, or networks.
+There is no extra layer: the REST API is part of the Docker daemon application and is how it receives client commands.
 3. **Docker Engine** is a software that creates and runs containers, as well as interacts with the host OS.
 When installing Docker on Linux, you are essentially installing:
 Docker CLI (command line interface, user interface) Docker API (for communication between the Docker client and the Docker daemon)